What Are Ancestral Problems or Pitra Dosha?

 “O son of Bharata, the mode of goodness conditions one to happiness; passion conditions one to fruitive action; and ignorance, covering one’s knowledge, binds one to madness”.
 (Text 9, Chapter 14)

-“Those situated in the mode of goodness gradually go upward to the higher planets; those in the mode of passion live on the earthly planets; and those in the abominable mode of ignorance go down to the hellish worlds”.
+“Those situated in the mode of goodness gradually go upward to the higher planets; those in the mode of passion live on the earthly planets, and those in the abominable mode of ignorance go down to the hellish worlds”.
 (Text 18, Chapter 14)

-“When the embodied being is able to transcend these three modes associated with the material body, he can become free from birth, death, old age and their distresses and can enjoy nectar even in this life”.
+“When the embodied being is able to transcend these three modes associated with the material body, he can become free from birth, death, old age and distresses and can enjoy nectar even in this life”.
 (Text 20, Chapter 18)

 The extracts from the Bhagwat Gita given above are quite revealing and illuminating.
 It clearly points towards the possibility that the souls of our departed ancestors may not be in a liberated state.
-They may be waiting for liberation and since they are without a material body they cannot take necessary steps for liberation themselves.
-They are in a spiritual state and they can send only signals to their descendants through dreams, shocking incidents, disease etc. A careful analysis of these signals is necessary for the descendant because only they can take necessary steps for the liberation of souls of departed ancestors.
+They may be waiting for liberation and since they are without a material body they cannot take the necessary steps for liberation themselves.
+They are in a spiritual state and they can send only signals to their descendants through dreams, shocking incidents, disease etc. A careful analysis of these signals is necessary for the descendant because only they can take the necessary steps for the liberation of the souls of departed ancestors.